What is Tu Bishvat - Jewish New Year and How to Celebrate

 Test your nature knowledge.
 Then do it without Googling.

 Have a Tu B’shevat Seder.
-An ancient Kabbalistic custom called for a Seder similar to the Passover meal to celebrate Tu B’Shevat, incorporating figs, dates, pomegranates, olives, grapes, wheat, and barley—or some combination of all of them (think pilaf!)—and red and white wine.
-This tradition has been embraced by the Jewish student group Hillel, which offers free, downloadable materials to help you with your own DIY Tu B’Shevat Seder.
+To celebrate Tu B'Shevat, an old Kabbalistic tradition called for a Seder that was akin to the Passover meal and included red and white wine, figs, dates, pomegranates, olives, grapes, wheat, and barley, or any combination of these (think pilaf!).
+The Jewish student organization Hillel has embraced this custom and provides free downloadable resources to assist you in creating your own DIY Tu B'Shevat Seder.

 Resources for sustainable Seders abound, with most suggesting Seder hosts offer local foods and organic wine and, of course, recycle afterward.
 You should probably also go green—as in, paperless—with the invites.